ellemouton/onion/README.md

-# Onion
+# Onion + Route Blinding

+CLI tool for constructing & peeling onions both with and without route blinding.

-- Repo for playing around with onion wrapping and peeling.
+- Repo for playing around with onion wrapping and peeling both with and without route blinding.
-- Onion works as is stated in Lightning Bolt 4.
+- Onion works as is stated in [Bolt 4](https://github.com/lightning/bolts/blob/master/04-onion-routing.md):
+- Route Blinding proposal can be found [here](https://github.com/lightning/bolts/blob/route-blinding/proposals/route-blinding.md)
 - Tis very rough and not at all pretty.

 ## Example 1: Normal Onion (no blinded hops)